GermanHeim/globalsearch-rs-website/src/content/docs/getting-started/comparison-with-matlab.md

 Support for using constrained solvers is planned when the `argmin` crate supports it.
 See [argmin's issue #137](https://github.com/argmin-rs/argmin/issues/137) for more information.

+Since unconstrained solvers can return solutions outside of variables bounds, we provide a function `exclude_out_of_bounds` to filter solutions out of bounds.

 ## Evaluation of the reference set

 In MATLAB's `GlobalSearch`, the reference set contains `NumTrialPoints` points.
 However, the number